gerbera/gerbera/doc/config-transcode.rst

     ::

         mimetype=...
+        mimetype="video/*" no-transcoding="video/mpeg,video/mp4"

     Selects the mime type of the source media that should be transcoded.

     Wildcards like ``video/*`` can be used to match all sub types.
+In that case the attribute ``no-transcoding`` contains a comma separated list of mime types that should be excluded.
+This is intended for devices that only support a very limited number of media formats.

     .. code-block:: xml